 - To send an all-student ACCmail message, you must have approval from the vice president of student services.

-- The president, provost, executive vice presidents, vice presidents, police chief, and emergency management coordinator are authorized to use collegewide student email to communicate information that relates to their area.
+- The chancellor, provost, executive vice presidents, vice presidents, police chief, and emergency management coordinator are authorized to use collegewide student email to communicate information that relates to their area.

 - For ACCmail messages to targeted groups of students: